• The world’s best-selling vehicle in 2023 is up for a mid-cycle update for 2025.

 Fresh Face, Familiar Silhouette

 Launched in 2019 as a slightly taller, longer and more family-friendly sibling to the equally popular Model 3, the Model Y has enjoyed plenty of incremental improvements over the years, but its exterior hasn’t seen any changes.
-The Juniper update aims to give it fresh looks, bringing sharper styling inspired by last year’s updated Model 3 Highland.
-Tesla isn’t rocking the boat too much as the familiar glassy, egg-like silhouette remains, but spy shots and leaks suggest significant tweaks at both the front and rear.
+The Juniper update aims to freshen up its looks, bringing sharper styling inspired by last year’s updated Model 3 Highland.
+Tesla isn’t rocking the boat too much as the familiar egg-like silhouette remains, but spy shots and leaks suggest notable updates to both the front and rear.

 Illustrations: Thanos Pappas for CarScoops

-Camouflaged prototypes and leaked images have hinted at what’s to come.
-Some early test cars teased more outlandish design elements like split headlights, while others featured a Cybertruck-style full-width LED light bar.
+Camouflaged prototypes and leaked images have offered clues about Tesla’s design direction.
+Early test cars teased some daring ideas, including split headlights and a Cybertruck-inspired full-width LED light bar.
 However, more recent leaks suggest Tesla is gravitating toward a cleaner, more understated aesthetic.

-In particular, our exclusive rendering is based on a leaked infotainment display image from a prototype in China.
-It showcases a redesigned front end with slimmer headlights, a sharper yet at the same time, more generic-looking nose, and a sculpted bumper devoid of side intakes, all borrowing heavily from the updated Model 3.
-If this is indeed the final design (and we strongly suspect it is), it’s a sleeker evolution.
-That said, it still sticks to the same old “Model 3 after a helium party” aesthetic, complete with a puffer-fish-style greenhouse.
+In particular, our exclusive rendering draws on a leaked infotainment display image from a prototype spotted in China.
+It showcases a redesigned front end with slimmer headlights, a cleaner—albeit more generic—nose, and a sculpted bumper devoid of side intakes, all borrowing heavily from the updated Model 3.
+If this is indeed the final design (and we strongly suspect it is), it’s a sharper, more refined evolution.
+That said, it still sticks to the same old “Model 3 after a helium party” aesthetic, complete with its puffer-fish-style greenhouse.
+Some things, it seems, are just part of the Tesla DNA.

 More: Trump Reportedly Wants To Kill $7,500 EV Tax Credit, And Tesla Might Be Cool With It

 Moving to the rear, more changes are expected.
-A full-width LED taillight bar, reportedly with a frosted finish, will replace the existing design, and Tesla’s badge will give way to “TESLA” lettering, a trend we’ve seen across other models.
-The panoramic roof, a signature feature of the Model Y, will be maintained enhancing its already light-filled cabin.
+A full-width LED taillight bar with a frosted finish will replace the existing design, while Tesla’s badge will give way to “TESLA” lettering, a trend we’ve seen across other models.
+The panoramic roof, a signature feature of the Model Y, will be maintained enhancing its light-filled cabin.
 Spy shots also suggest the rear license plate holder may move to the bumper, streamlining the tailgate for a cleaner overall appearance.

 Practical Efficiency Gains